wanyoike-max/alx-low_level_programming/0x03-debugging/README.md

 * Script 1 shows us how comment out the statement causing an infinite loop

 * Script 2 ahows us how to print the largest number out of three output correctly

+* Script 3 shows us how to priny all dates and leap years